simrenbasra/simys-blog/_posts/2026-03-21-simbot_part6.md

 ## Implementation

 I am always looking at ways to improve my coding skills, and I realised a lot of my personal projects are built in notebooks.
 This makes sense since I like to experiment with different approaches to see which one suits the projects best.
 However, even in notebooks, I should make use of class-based development.
-This will also help when I later come to deploy my chatbot!
+This will also help when I delpoy my chatbot later!

-#### Classes
+#### **Classes**

 I create two classes: `KeywordSearch` and `VectorSearch`.
 Each uses a different method to return the most relevant text chunks for a given prompt.